Did you know that human feces and urine can be composted? Yes, it’s true!

 2) Storage.
 Feces must be stored at least fifteen feet away from any water source including oceans, lakes, streams, etc. Place them near your compost pile or outdoor garden area where you want to dispose of them.

 3) Preparation.
-Preparation includes ensuring that the material to be added has been thoroughly mixed with other organic materials, such as leaves, grass clippings, vegetable scraps, and plant grounds for aerobic decomposition before adding it into the pile at hand.
+Preparation includes ensuring that the material to be added has been thoroughly mixed with other organic materials, such as leaves, grass clippings, vegetable scraps, and plant grounds for aerobic decomposition before adding it to the pile at hand.

 This ensures an even distribution of nitrogen-rich ingredients necessary for healthy microbial growth on-site during the entire process

-4) Turning and Conditioning.
+4) Turning and conditioning.
 The most important thing to remember when composting human waste is that it needs a lot of heat and moisture.
 During this stage, you turn your pile at least once every two weeks or so for optimal decomposition.

 Turning is necessary in order for mass distribution because anaerobic bacteria need oxygen-rich environments to break down organic matter as they produce biogas – which consists primarily of carbon dioxide (CO2), methane gas (CH4), or nitrogen oxide—a process known as methanogenesis.